deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Every word."
 Allison promised.

 Xiù relaxed a little, and stood up straight, issuing a bitter little laugh as she dried her eyes.
-"I'm so messed up…" she observed.
+"I'm so messed up..." she observed.

 "Nobody wouldn't be."
 Allison said, brushing some of Xiù's hair out of the way.
 "But we're here for you.
 We get you, Julian maybe even more than I do.
 And if you're broken, you'll mend, or you'll find somebody to mend you."

 Xiù was nodding, downcast, but Allison wasn't quite finished.
-"And as for where you belong…"
+"And as for where you belong..."

 "Don't say here."
 Xiù interrupted.
 "Please, don't ask me again."